pravega/presto-connector/getting-started/README.md

 ### Build Image w/ Pravega Plugin
 You must first build a presto image that contains the pravega connector plugin.
 This script will download a pravega plugin release, and add it to a base presto image.
-It will also add the sample schema file(s).
+It will also add the sample schema files (from ./etc/pravega)

 ```
 sh build-image.sh